aruizca/docker-test-openldap/README.md

 Also the ldap admin password has changed so that it is easier to remember.

+This was created so it could be used with [this other repo to perform tests with any Confluence version](https://github.com/aruizca/docker-confluence-for-testing).

 # OpenLDAP Docker Image for testing

 ![Docker Build Status](https://img.shields.io/docker/build/rroemhild/test-openldap.svg) ![Docker Stars](https://img.shields.io/docker/stars/rroemhild/test-openldap.svg) ![Docker Pulls](https://img.shields.io/docker/pulls/rroemhild/test-openldap.svg)